 Just like with blog posts, you can batch create social media promo as well!
 You can sit down once a month or once a week and batch create a bunch of promos to go out.

-To make it easier on you, I’ve created a social media content calendar over on my Etsy, so that you can easily plan posts!
+To make it easier on you, I’ve created a social media content calendar over on my shop, so that you can easily plan posts!
 Just like for my blog posts, I love having a social media content calendar!
 I schedule a lot of social media posts a month, so it’s necessary to have them all planned out!

 Once you have your posts planned out, now you can schedule them!
 Facebook has a schedule option for Facebook groups and business pages, so you can schedule directly to Facebook if you’d like.